 - eyes that slant upward, have oblique fissures, have epicanthic skin folds on the inner corner, and have white spots on the iris

 - low muscle tone

-- small stature and short neck
+- small stature and a short neck

-- flat nasal bridge
+- a flat nasal bridge

-- protruding tongue
+- a protruding tongue

 - a single flexion furrow of the fifth finger

-Individuals with Down syndrome usually have cognitive development profiles that suggest mild to moderate intellectual disability.
+People who have Down syndrome usually have cognitive development profiles that suggest mild to moderate intellectual disability.
 However, cognitive development and intellectual ability are highly variable.